How to Raise Money to Pay for a Funeral

 Step 2: Help others understand how their donations will help

 Use the story section of your fundraiser to explain what the donation will go to and how they will help you and your family.
 In general, fundraisers that include more information tend to raise more money overall.
+Families want to know how their donations are being used and it can help them feel as though they're making more of an impact if they know where their funds are going.

 Step 3: Set a target